 “I’m sorry… it’s just that… I’ve never kissed a man before either.”

-She was looking down with a slight blush at the audacity of her words, playing unconsciously with a lock of her hair, and looking so innocently sweet that Kenshin just couldn’t resist drawing her into his arms, tilting her face up, and kissing her gently on the mouth.
+She was gazing downward with a slight blush at the audacity of her words, playing unconsciously with a lock of her hair, and looking so innocently sweet that Kenshin simply couldn’t resist drawing her into his arms, tilting her face up, and kissing her gently on the mouth.

 And thus two matches were made by Kaoru’s efforts that evening, although she’d only ever intended one.
 She wasn’t complaining, though.